quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Considerations for simple load balancers

 A server deployment could load balance among servers using simply source and destination IP addresses and ports.
-Changes to the client's IP address or port of could result in packets being forwarded to the wrong server.
+Changes to the client's IP address or port could result in packets being forwarded to the wrong server.
 Such a server deployment could use one of the following methods to for connection continuity when a client's address changes.